RockstarAutomation/CatsUdemy/README.md

 ### Type class

-A type class is a type system construct that supports ad hoc polymorphism.
+- A type class is a type system construct that supports ad hoc polymorphism.
 This is achieved by adding constraints to type variables in parametrically polymorphic types.
 Such a constraint typically involves a type class T and a type variable a, and means that a can only be instantiated to a type whose members support the overloaded operations associated with T
+- implicit methods with non-implicit parameters form a different Scala pa􏰁ern called an implicit conversion.

+#### Type Class Interfaces
+A type class interface is any func􏰀onality we expose to users.
+Interfaces are generic methods that accept instances of the type class as implicit parameters.
+There are two common ways of specifying an interface: Interface Objects and Interface Syntax.

 ### Type Alias